Congressional District # 02

 Operation and maintenance activities were conducted at the Kysor Industrial site under the Local Development Financing Authority (LDA) - a public/private sector partnership formed in the early 1990s to address the cleanup.
 Since 2000, no VOCs have been detected in the soil vapor entering the SVE system.
 After conducting a soil and groundwater sampling program, EPA and the state approved closure of the SVE system in April 2010.

 In August 2010, EPA completed the third FYR for the site.
-As with the previous review, the Agency determined that the remedy continues to be protective of human health and the environment in the short term.
+As with the previous review, EPA determined that the remedy continues to be protective of human health and the environment in the short term.
 Long-term protectiveness will be achieved when groundwater cleanup goals (MCLs) are met and ICs are maintained, monitored, and enforced.
 This includes strengthening the existing city of Cadillac and Haring Township groundwater-use restrictions.

 The third FYR report found that the groundwater pump-and-treat system is performing as intended.
 Since 1999, the groundwater system has treated over 11 billion gallons of groundwater, stripping an estimated 20,000 pounds of VOCs from the extracted groundwater.
 Cleaned water discharged into the Clam River has not exceeded allowable discharge limits.